City of Flagstaff Housing Section Mission

 Housing is an important community issue in Flagstaff.
-The limited supply of housing for low and moderate income residents affects our quality of life as residents and our ability to grow and develop economically.
+The limited supply of housing for low- and moderate- income residents affects our quality of life and our ability to grow and develop economically.
 The City of Flagstaff Housing Section works to address the shortage with a number of programs and tools designed to do the following:

 - Increase housing inventory and availability

-- Economically stabilize lower income families through benefits of homeownership
+- Economically stabilize lower income families through the benefits of homeownership

 - Support efforts for safe and adequate homes

 The City of Flagstaff Housing Section includes a variety of programs to serve families and developers throughout the housing continuum of homelessness to homeownership.
 Many programs are delivered in collaboration with community partners and other agencies.

 Emergency or crisis housing is provided through our community partnerships with Flagstaff Shelter Services and the Coconino County Front Door Program.
 Agencies that provide emergency rental and utility assistance are listed as well.

 Affordable rental units are overseen by the Flagstaff Housing Authority, which manages Low-Income Public Housing, Section 8 Housing Choice Vouchers, and Clark Homes.
 Low-Income Housing Tax Credit properties (LIHTC) provide additional low-income housing.
 View information for potential LIHTC renters and potential LIHTC developers.

 Home buying assistance and education are provided in partnership with Housing Solutions of Northern Arizona.
 This includes the Community Homebuyer Assistance Program, City of Flagstaff's Employer Assisted Housing, and the Community Land Trust.

 Fair Housing complaints are important to us; we track these and refer concerned parties to legal support agencies.
 The Housing Section cannot provide legal guidance, but often refers to the Arizona Landlord Tenant Act Handbook (PDF).